 Research profile

-Dr Travis Noakes' interdisciplinary scholarship draws on insights from communication and media studies, and links these to contributions from other fields, such as sociology.
-An overarching focus of his qualitative research is linking the micro-level practices in online content creation (OCC) to social influences at meso- and macro levels.
-Travis's completed research projects have explored: OCC by high school visual arts learners and media studies university students, academic cyberbullying, and the implications of difference in qualitative research software for live Twitter (now X) data analysis.
+Dr Travis Noakes' interdisciplinary scholarship draws on insights from communication and media studies, linking them to contributions from other fields, such as sociology.
+An overarching focus of his qualitative research is tying the micro-level practices in online content creation (OCC) to social influences from meso & macro levels.
+His PhD research projects made contributions in this regard for high school visual arts learners' OCC, plus media studies university students.
+Engaging with key issues at the intersection of digital media, culture, and education, he also worked with Prof Arlene Archer to develop a framework for analysing and producing argument in data visualisation, which informed the subsequent improvement of an infographic poster design course to better support students as critical designers and engaged citizens.

 SCHOLARLY CONTRIBUTIONS